rbuck/dash-next-gen/README.md

 First off, verify your configuration in conf.yml, and noting the test names.

+Second, separately create the database before running the demo; the database name is specified in the YAML file.

 The preferred way to run the application is to run it using the run.sh script.
 Here is an example of running the cloud demo: